Fayeemf/masquerade-web/README.md

 (Or set up a git hook on your machine that runs this command whenever you commit, then adds all the created files and commits them as well.
 One hook may be `./.git/hooks/pre-commit`, with the SHEBANG and `python main.py && git add --all`.)

+It will recreate the `index.html` file, as well as [re]create blog posts present in the `blogs` directory.

 ## Credits

 `CodePen` for making it easy to find good HTML.